 Delayed Ejaculation (DE)

-Men with DE find it difficult or impossible to orgasm and ejaculate,3 even with sufficient stimulation, erection, and a desire to orgasm, leading to marked distress.
+Men with delayed ejaculation find it difficult or impossible to orgasm and ejaculate,3 even with sufficient stimulation, erection, and a desire to orgasm, leading to marked distress.
 DE is one of the least common and understood sexual disorders,13 and is also known as male orgasmic disorder, delayed orgasm, and inhibited/impaired ejaculation.

 During the assessment, the therapist will complete a thorough history of the problem’s progression, noting factors that improve or aggravate symptoms.
 There is still a lot to learn about what causes DE, although it is believed to be impacted by individual, biological, psychological, and relationship factors.
 Specifically, unique masturbation habits and age can be influencers.13